replicate/monobase/README.md

 * Daemon set pins the image on K8S nodes and eliminates cache miss

 # Operations

+Support Cog * Python verions are pre-installed in its own layer.
+To add a new Cog version, edit `COG_VERSIONS` in `src/cog.py`.

 A monobase generation is an immutable matrix of CUDA, CuDNN, Python, Torch, and other PIP packages.
 To add a generation: